 All the insurable interests of your Company including inventories buildings plant andmachinery are adequately insured against risk of fire and other risks.

-Your Company has in place a Anti-Discrimination and Harassment policy in line with therequirements of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.
-The Internal Complaint Committee has been set up to redress thecomplaints received regarding sexual harassment at workplace.
-All employees (permanentcontractual temporary trainees) are covered under the policy.
-There were no complaintreceived from any employee during FY 2015-16 and hence no complaint is outstanding as on March 312019 for redressal.
+Your Company has in place an Anti-Discrimination and Harassment Policy in line with therequirements of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.
+An Internal Complaints Committee has been set up to redress thecomplaints received regarding sexual harassment at workplace.
+All employees (permanentcontractual temporary trainees) are covered under this Policy.
+No complaint was receivedfrom any employee during FY 2018-19 and hence no complaint is outstanding as on March 312019 for redressal.

 For and on behalf of the Board